 Garden Heater Styles

-Patio heaters are normally finished in a metallic or stainless steel finish, but greens, blacks and other colours are available.
+Patio heaters are normally finished in a metallic or stainless steel finish, but greens, blacks and other colors are available.

 Equally, most heaters are styled in a slick and minimalist way, but you can also buy patio heaters styled in a period manner that is reminiscent of old Victorian street lighting.